edgonzalesjr/Detection-Lab/README.md

 - Disable services that are not needed, in this case the Remote Desktop feature.
 - Use long and complex password for Remote Desktop it is required in the environment.
+- Implement Zero Trust architecture.
+Endpoints are verified each time when using any resources on the network.

 ## Acknowledgements
 - [Splunk](https://www.splunk.com)